-Each year, the Institute's students, faculty, and staff contribute their talents and hard work toward solving society's greatest challenges.
-As an Annual Giving volunteer, you join with them in these efforts by raising critical funds that make these solutions possible.
+Each year, MIT's students, faculty, and staff contribute their talents and hard work toward solving society's greatest challenges.
+Annual giving is foundational to these efforts, providing financial support that makes the Institute a world leader in education, research, and innovation.

-The MIT community relies on you to help meet its areas of greatest need: financial aid, student life, scholarships, and unrestricted funding.
-By reaching out to your personal networks of alumni and friends, you ensure the things we love about MIT will continue.
-Every gift counts, every dollar counts-and everything you do as a volunteer can have a transformative impact.
+As an MIT Annual Giving volunteer, you raise critical funds that make achieving the Institute's mission possible.
+The MIT community relies on you to help meet its areas of greatest need such as scholarships, student life and wellbeing support, and unrestricted funding.
+By reaching out to your personal networks of alumni and friends to invite support for these worthy priorities, you ensure that the things you value about MIT will continue.
+Every gift counts, every dollar matters-and everything you do as a volunteer has impact.

-Last year, more than 33,943 people gave to MIT and I am confident that the majority of those alumni and friends were motivated to do so, in large part, thanks to the dedication and care of volunteers like you.
+Last year, nearly 34,000 alumni and friends gave to MIT.
+I am confident that the majority of those alumni and friends were motivated to do so, in large part, thanks to the dedication and care of volunteers, just like you.